theWhiteFox/react-ts-carousel/README.md

 `npm i && npm run dev`

 ## Add ChatGPT
-Install extension by either search extensions fr CodeGPT or use this link [https://marketplace.visualstudio.com/items?itemName=timkmecl.codegpt3](https://marketplace.visualstudio.com/items?itemName=timkmecl.codegpt3)
+Install extension by either search extensions for CodeGPT or use this link [https://marketplace.visualstudio.com/items?itemName=timkmecl.codegpt3](https://marketplace.visualstudio.com/items?itemName=timkmecl.codegpt3)

 If you haven't already signed up for ChatGPT [https://platform.openai.com/docs/overview](https://platform.openai.com/docs/overview) from the dashboard open the left side nav by clicking [🔒 API Keys](https://platform.openai.com/api-keys) then create a new api key copy key and enter this key in the CodeGPT extension settings